DOJ outlines slew of Strzok 'security violations,' says wife learned of affair through unsecured phone

 The motion—which identified Attorney General William Barr as the defendant-- claimed that Strzok’s allegation that his due process rights were infringed upon would be soundly rejected due to his position on FBI’s Senior Executive Service at the time of his firing.
 The department also claimed that he was “given ample notice and opportunity to be heard."

-Goelman said at the time that Strzok filed the lawsuit said in a statement, "While many in law enforcement have faced attacks by this president, Pete Strzok has been a constant target for two years.
+Goelman said at the time that Strzok filed the lawsuit: "While many in law enforcement have faced attacks by this president, Pete Strzok has been a constant target for two years.
 It’s indisputable that his termination was a result of President Trump’s unrelenting retaliatory campaign of false information, attacks and direct appeals to top officials."

 CLICK HERE FOR THE ALL-NEW FOXBUSINESS.COM